 You can’t judge a book by the cover may hold true, but when it comes to email subject lines, many people decide to open an email based on them.
 It’s why email marketers often spend a considerable amount of time researching which subject lines work the best with their recipients.
+Email marketing has and probably always will be one of the best small business lead generation tips out there.

-The following are five attention grabbing email subject lines that can get your email recipients clicking to read the important message you’re trying to get to them.
+The following are five attention-grabbing email subject lines that can get your email recipients clicking to read the important message you’re trying to get to them.

 #1: Use Reverse Psychology